gaelmoccand/Cpp_Weekly/rvalue/README.md

 The goal here is to avoid copy in the ctor.
 A copy occurs when passing Lvalue to ctor but only move is done when a Rvalue is pass.

+Copying from an lvalue, moving from an rvalue:

 ```cpp
 template<class T>
 class TextDisplayer